ermathias/tennis-courts-challenge/README.md

 1. Ensure the code is well tested

 # Deliverables and Closing Note
-For delivering your code you have to do the **FORK** of the @ermathias(ermathias/tennis-courts-v1) repository, then when you finish the implementation please submit a Pull Request to this **FORK** which will be placed in your github account.
+To deliver your solution all you have to do is to **CLONE** this repository into a new repository in your own GitHub account.
+If you create it as a public repository, you are done.
+If you create it as a private repository, please make sure to grant the technical interviewers GitHub users access to it.

 Good Luck and happy coding!